 Lyons is a very small town located in the state of Colorado.
 With a population of 2,155 people and two constituent neighborhoods, Lyons is the 124th largest community in Colorado.

 Lyons home prices are not only among the most expensive in Colorado, but Lyons real estate also consistently ranks among the most expensive in America.

-Because occupations involving physical labor dominate the local economy, Lyons is generally considered to be a blue-collar town.
-0.00% of the Lyons workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Lyons is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
-There are especially a lot of people living in Lyons who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).
+Lyons is a decidedly white-collar town, with fully 85.52% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Lyons is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Lyons who work in sales jobs (14.48%), management occupations (14.09%), and computer science and math (11.97%).

 The people who call Lyons home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lyons residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lyons include German, English, Irish, Italian, and French.
+The greatest number of Lyons residents report their race to be White, followed by Native American.
+Important ancestries of people in Lyons include German, English, Irish, Italian, and Hungarian.

 The most common language spoken in Lyons is English.
-Other important languages spoken here include Italian and Polish.
+Other important languages spoken here include Italian and Spanish.